Dua Lipa

-After working as a model, she signed with Warner Bros.
-Records in 2014 and released her first album in 2017.
-The album peaked at number three on the UK Albums Chart and yielded eight singles, including "Be the One", "IDGAF", and the UK number-one single "New Rules", which also peaked at number six in the US.
-The album has been certified platinum in numerous countries worldwide and won Lipa the Brit Awards for British Female Solo Artist and British Breakthrough Act in 2018.
+Lipa worked as a model before venturing into music and signing with Warner Bros. in 2014.
+She released her eponymous debut album in 2017, which peaked at number three on the UK Albums Chart and spawned the singles "Be the One", "IDGAF", and the UK number-one single "New Rules".
+She was honoured with the Brit Awards for British Female Solo Artist and British Breakthrough Act in 2018.
+Her second UK number-one single, "One Kiss" with Calvin Harris, was the best-selling song of 2018 in the UK and won the Brit Award for Song of the Year.
+She later won the Grammy Award for Best New Artist and for Best Dance Recording for "Electricity" featuring Silk City in 2019.